Research Awards

 Celebrating Excellence in Research

 The ACFP’s Research Showcase is one of the most valued forums to present at in Alberta.
 Oral presentations and posters displayed at this event are peer-reviewed and selected for their quality, importance, and relevance to family medicine.
 The selection process is very competitive and often sees a variety of research abstracts across Alberta.
-In the 2024 submission process there were a total of 53 research abstracts submitted and of those, 35 were selected for presentation or display at the Showcase.
+In the 2025 submission process there were a total of 54 research abstracts submitted.

 Award recipients are determined through a peer-review process evaluation based on the following criteria: relevance and importance to family medicine; relevance to primary care research and researchers; innovation/originality; clear, well-written description, well-defined objectives, and appropriate learning methods/style.
 There are over 25 peer reviewers that are fluent within the research community that assist with this process.
 All abstracts and reviews remain completely anoymous to ensure fairness.